 Our Unplanned Labor Induction

 My maternity leave at work was scheduled to start a week before delivery, and we were talking about inducing on the 5th of December so I started leave on Tuesday, the 27th of November.
-That day I also had an appointment with my doctor, who looked at me and told me she didn’t feel comfortable waiting until the next week due to my high blood pressure.
+As this was something I had already discussed with work, I wasn’t worried about taking maternity leave.
+With that being said, there are some people who may take it too far and abuse the system.
+So it comes as no surprise to find that some companies may find it easier to manage staff attendance with a timesheet app and be able to notice if something doesn’t seem right.
+Anyway, that day I also had an appointment with my doctor, who looked at me and told me she didn’t feel comfortable waiting until the next week due to my high blood pressure.
 I’d wanted to wait due to some other scheduling things, and since I’d been planning to get a bunch of stuff done and ready between leave start and delivery, but I told her I’d do what she thought was best.
-She looked at me and said “Okay, how do you feel about inducing tomorrow?”
+She looked at me and said, “Okay, how do you feel about inducing tomorrow?”
 I started crying.

 I Was Scared